betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 important, but it’s important to a certain set of people: those who are already familiar with your software and are actively using it to solve a problem.
 For a new software project, there’s a much more important group of people to target:
-*potential* users who have become aware of your software, but don’t necessarily even really understand what it’s for, let alone how to use it in detail.
+*potential* users who have become aware of your software but don’t necessarily even really understand what it’s for, let alone how to use it in detail.
 These people need an entirely different kind of documentation: a tutorial.
 Now, tutorials are hard to write because they are fundamentally acts of teaching, delivered